miyanaga/mt-more-analytics/README.md

 This plugin provides many features about Google Analytics based on GoogleAnalytics plugin.

+## Differences from the original version 0.4.0 at https://github.com/miyanaga/mt-more-analytics

+- Fixed an incompatibility with Six Apart's stock Google Analytics plugin, where MoreAnalytics would void all stats for the Dashboard Site Stats widget.
+See: https://github.com/miyanaga/mt-more-analytics/issues/2

+- Fixed a bug where the cache would never return any record and abnormally grow by storing multiple identical values because namespace and serial keys were not stored.
+See: https://github.com/miyanaga/mt-more-analytics/issues/4

+- Fixed a few typos and minor bugs

+- Added a configuration parameter to set the maximum number of results in a GA response (useful for big sites, otherwise you might not get stats for more than a few thousands entries)

+- Added Debug messages (if DebugMode is not null, calls and requests are logged in the System Log)

 ## Install

 Put the following directories into your Movable Type.